biolab/orange-hugo/content/blog/2023/2023-10-24-dask-all-folks.md

 longExcerpt = "Loading datasets into Orange with Dask"
 +++

-Today, we will delve into the exciting world of Dask once again, and explore how to finally bring your own data into Orange3.
+Today, we will delve into the exciting world of Dask once again, and explore how to finally bring your own data into Orange.
+Or, more precisely, into an [experimental version of Orange that supports Dask](https://github.com/biolab/orange3/wiki/Orange-with-Dask).

 If you've already set up your data as an Orange Table and you would just like to re-encode it to better support dask, then all you have to do is export it again as a `.hdf5` file.
-This is done either with the save widget or in _python_ like so:
+This is done either with the *Save Data* widget (choose "Orange on-disk data" as the file type) or in _python_ like so:

 ```python
 table = Table('my_data.tab')